PabloPena/trackerweb/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

-For testing, the project contains a first very simple configuration with karma which will be extended in future realeases.
+For testing, the project contains a first very simple configuration build in karma which will be extended in future realeases.

 It already set for deployment as docker image.
 Check intructions above.